Pieter de Grebber: Work

 Besides history paintings, Pieter de Grebber also painted a number of portraits; furthermore many drawings and a few etchings by him have survived.
 From different influences, such as the Utrecht Caravaggistism, Rubens and also Rembrandt, he came up with a very personal style.
-He was, together with Salomon de Bray, the forerunner and first peak of the "Haarlem classicism" school, producing paintings characterized by a well-organized clarity and light tints.
+He was, together with Salomon de Bray, the forerunner and first peak of the "Haarlem classicism" school, producing paintings characterised by a well-organised clarity and light tints.

 In 1649, De Grebber wrote the treatise "Regulen welcke by een goet Schilder en Teyckenaar geobserveert en achtervolght moeten werden" (Rules which a good Painter and Master of Drawing should observe).
 In this document he explains the most important eleven rules which he believes classicist painters should be careful to observe.
 Although the Classicists did not swear by such rules, these were nevertheless always tightly observed.
 Almost all of these rules are taken from Karel van Mander's own Mannerist Schilder-boeck, in which history painting was presented as the highest of the hierarchy of genres.